blankworker1/slow-theatre/TAZ/tools-explainer.md

 **The offer's path, head to archive:**

 1. **Head → phone.** The offer is typed into BosaTAZ, named and signed, posted to the local relay.
 This is the moment it becomes valid — everything after this is publicity and record, not validation.
-2. **Phone → blackboard.** The Remembrancer sees it on the feed and chalks it onto the Act 3 lavagna — a slower, physical, public confirmation for anyone without a device in hand.
+2.  **Phone → USB key.** The same relay event lands directly in the session's local archive, stored on a USB key, independent of whether it's ever chalked.
-3. **Phone → USB key.** The same relay event lands directly in the session's local archive, independent of whether it's ever chalked.
+3. **Phone → blackboard.** The Remembrancer sees it on the feed and chalks it onto the chalk board as part of Act 3 — a slower, physical, public confirmation for anyone without a device in hand.
-4. **Blackboard → photo.** The chalked board is photographed — a different artifact from the relay note, not a duplicate of it: the note is the precise signed record, the photo is evidence of the performance of it.
+4. **Blackboard → photo.** The chalk board is photographed — a different artifact from the relay note, not a duplicate of it: the note is the precise signed record, the photo is evidence of the performance of it.
 5. **Photo → USB key.** The photo enters the same local archive as the note, on the same device, before anything leaves the truck.
-6. **USB key → BosaNode.** Both artifacts travel out together on the next periodic push, so the public archive carries the precise record and the textured, human one side by side.
+6. **USB key → Node GitHub.** Both artifacts travel out together on the next periodic push, so the public archive carries the precise record and the textured, human one side by side.

-A promise that's typed and signed but never chalked — because the Remembrancer hasn't reached it, or the session ends first — is still fully valid and still reaches BosaNode.
+A promise that's typed and signed but never chalked — because the Remembrancer hasn't reached it, or the session ends first — is still fully valid and still reaches the Node GitHub.
 The chalk-and-photo step enriches the record; it doesn't gate it.

 ## Relationship to the GitHub layer